samdze/godot-modifiers-plugin/README.md

 Node that allows the creation of multiple chained modifiers for any node property.

 # Installation
-- Clone this repository in your addon folder.
+- Clone this repository in your addons folder.
 - Navigate to Project -> Project Settings -> Plugin and enable the Modifiers plugin.

 # Features